Water Management Environment & a Changing Paradigm

 Countermeasures against flooding should consider direct impact on buildings and other structures but should also take on a more dimensional approach toward urban planning, housing, improvement of the residential environment, and green parks.
 It should also be noted that urban planning and the residential environment should include flood-related safety measures.

 For the future, a more integrated water management system should be included in Seoul’s water management policies.
-This integrated system would involve integrated management of all water resources including rainwater and groundwater, as well as policies regarding the waterworks and sewer system.
+This integrated system would involve integrated management of all water resources including rainwater and groundwater, as well as technology and policies regarding the waterworks and the sewer system.
 This system should address the technical and policy challenges in a way that assures the sustainable use and reuse of water and other energy resources.